 8. Help Fight Cancer and Cognitive Disorders

 Vitamin A found in many root vegetables has been correlated with better brain function, cognitive health and cancer protection.
-Inflammation and oxidative stress are two primary causes of cancer formation, but vitamin A, vitamin C and other antioxidants can act like natural cancer treatments and help lower the body’s inflammatory responses.
+Inflammation and oxidative stress are two primary causes of cancer formation, but vitamin A, vitamin C and other antioxidants can help boost cellular health and lower the body’s inflammatory responses.

 This means better protection against a dangerous overreaction to things like a poor diet, exercise, UV light, pollution and environmental toxicity.
 Reduced levels of inflammation are also correlated with a lower risk for neurodegenerative diseases like Alzheimer’s disease, dementia and Parkinson’s disease.